 In addition to our core retail operations, we are also engaged in the wholesale marketing of propane to independent dealers, multi-state marketers and, to a lesser extent, local gas utilities that use propane as supplemental fuel to meet peak demand requirements.
-We currently provide wholesale supply and distribution services to 350 customers in 24 states, primarily in the Midwest and Southeast.
-On a pro forma basis, our wholesale supply and distribution operations accounted for approximately 81% of total volumes and 12% of our pro forma gross profit during the fiscal year ended September 30, 2000.
+We currently provide wholesale supply, marketing and distribution services to 350 customers in 24 states, primarily in the Midwest and Southeast.
+On a pro forma basis, our wholesale supply, marketing and distribution operations accounted for approximately 81% of total volumes and 12% of our pro forma gross profit during the fiscal year ended September 30, 2000.

 One of our distinguishing strengths is our procurement and distribution expertise and capabilities.
-For the fiscal year ended September 30, 2000, on a pro forma combined basis we sold approximately 210 million gallons of propane on a wholesale basis to independent dealers and multistate marketers.
+For the fiscal year ended September 30, 2000, on a pro forma combined basis we sold approximately 215 million gallons of propane on a wholesale basis to independent dealers and multistate marketers.
+Because of the size of our wholesale operations, we have developed significant procurement and distribution expertise.
+This is partly the result of the unique background of our management team, which has significant experience in the procurement aspects of the propane business.
 We also offer transportation services to these distributors through our fleet of transport trucks and price risk management services to our customers through a variety of financial and other instruments.
-Our wholesale and distribution business provides us with a relatively stable and growing income stream as well as extensive market intelligence and acquisition opportunities.
+Our wholesale supply, marketing and distribution business provides us with a relatively stable and growing income stream as well as extensive market intelligence and acquisition opportunities.
 In addition, these operations provide us with more secure supplies and better pricing for our customer service centers.
 Moreover, the presence of our trucks across the Midwest and Southeast allows us to take advantage of various pricing and distribution inefficiencies that exist in the market from time to time.